“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 The beauty of Cindy’s practice—in addition to the fact that it can set you free of feelings such as jealousy, resentment, fear, anger—is that it focuses on our potential to mend the hurt around us, as well as within us.
 Because if you know, as Cindy came to realize in the woods, that there is no separation between people and things, you and the universe, and if you truly listen to your inner voice (i.e. if you aren’t clouded by false feelings that could lead you to exploit or damage others), you will only do good in this world.

-“When you know you’re not separate, and everything is you, you take care of it,” says Cindy.
+“When you know you’re not separate, and everything is you, you take care of it,” she says.
 “You take care of it as yourself.
 All the negative things that people do are because of unhappiness and not knowing who they are.
 Every hurt that someone inflicts on someone else just wouldn’t happen if they knew.”

-(For those of you who have the same thoughts I did, when I asked Cindy to explain the paradox that we aren’t separate, yet we must look inside ourselves to know who we truly are, she said: “There’s no inward and outward; the difference is, I don’t need the outside to change in order for me to be okay.”)
+(For those of you who have the same thoughts I did, when I asked her to explain the paradox that we aren’t separate, yet we must look inside ourselves to know who we truly are, she said, “There’s no inward and outward; the difference is, I don’t need the outside to change in order for me to be okay.”)

 This reminds me of another favourite quote of mine, also by Rilke (not to overload you on philosophy, or pretend to be an expert, but my sister turned me on to Rilke a few years ago and I feel his words are worth sharing):